Leon Comber: Malaya

 Following service with the British Military Administration of Malaya (BMA), he was appointed to the British Colonial Service (Malayan Police) when the army handed over administration of the country to the civilian government in April 1946.
 Leon Comber, a Chinese speaker, spent most of his police service with the Special Branch, the organisation responsible for political, security and operational intelligence.
 Special Branch participated in the Malayan Emergency (1948-1960), when counter-insurgency operations were launched against the Communist Party of Malaya (CPM) and its guerrilla force, the MNLA (Malayan National Liberation Army).

 Comber left Special Branch after his wife, author Han Suyin, whom he married in 1952, wrote a novel, And the Rain My Drink (1956), which was viewed as being anti-British in its depiction of the guerrilla war of Chinese rubber workers against the government.
 They divorced in 1958.

 Comber then worked for more than twenty years in book publishing.
 First based in Singapore, later in Hong Kong, he was the regional representative of Heinemann Educational Books of London.
 He became managing director of local Heinemann subsidiary companies established in Hong Kong, Singapore and Kuala Lumpur.
-In 1966 he founded Heinemann Educational Books (Asia) Ltd's Writing in Asia Series.
+In 1966 he founded Heinemann Educational Books (Asia) Ltd's Writing in Asia Series which were accompanied by his Asian Studies Series and his Favourite Stories Series with the same publisher.
 Subsequently, he was Publisher and Director of Hong Kong University Press.

 Comber was the Hong Kong judge of the Asiaweek Short Story Competition, which was run annually between 1981 and 1988.
 He edited and wrote an introduction for Prizewinning Asian Fiction, an anthology of prizewinning short stories from the competition.
 Throughout this period, he also wrote and edited a large number of books and articles, including several about Malayan policing and intelligence.

 In 1991, he moved to Melbourne, Australia, with his second wife, Takako Kawai, and their daughter.
 Subsequently, he became an Honorary Research Fellow at Monash Asia Institute, Monash University.
 At the age of 76, he was awarded a Ph.D. in Asian Studies.

 Comber was a senior fellow at the Institute of South East Asian Studies, Singapore, from 2011 to 2020.

 Comber died in Melbourne, Australia on 11 May 2023, at the age of 101.